-When you find “Mr. Right,” dating, falling in love, and getting married can seem as effortless as a stroll through the park on a perfect spring afternoon.
+When you find “Mr. Right,” dating, falling in love, and getting married can seem as effortless as a stroll through the park on a perfect afternoon.
 After having four children, that’s at least how I remember it.
 Girl wins over strikingly handsome guy on dance floor.
 Guy woos girl with Southern charm and wit.
 He proposes, she says yes, and so begins their fairytale life.

 I suppose I could have predicted some of our differences based on personality traits alone.
 My husband is cool, calm and collected, kindhearted, and pretty easygoing in nature.
 And, then there’s me.
 Unapologetically passionate, a teacher and disciplinarian by trade, and a New York Italian mamma with a short fuse, known for blowing a gasket from time to time.
 With such different approaches to life, finding balance in parenting styles is something we continue to work toward every day.
-Here’s how:
+Here’s how we do it!

 Agree to Disagree